uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 As community members leafed through the paintings drawn by children’s hands so many years ago, memories were shared about the artists, the school, and the parents and communities they had left behind.

 <!-- page 341 -->Working under the direction of these community members, and in collaboration with her colleague, Qwul’sih’yah’maht (Dr.
-Robina Thomas), and TRC staff, Walsh began preparations to bring the artwork to the Learning Place at the TRC’s Victoria Regional Event in April 2012.
+Robina Thomas), and =|TRC=Truth and Reconciliation Commission of Canada= staff, Walsh began preparations to bring the artwork to the Learning Place at the =|TRC=Truth and Reconciliation Commission of Canada=’s Victoria Regional Event in April 2012.
 In a powerfully moving ceremony, Nuu-chah-nulth Elders, Survivors, and Hereditary Chiefs drummed, sang, and danced the art into the Learning Place.
 In this way, each painting, carried with respect and love by a Nuu-chah-nulth woman dressed in button blanket regalia, was brought out to be shared with others.